 - Run regular vulnerability scans, but don’t follow through on the results.

-- Let your anti-virus, IDS, and other security tools run on “auto-pilot.”
+- Let your anti-malware, log management, and other security tools run on “auto-pilot.”

 - Employ multiple security technologies without understanding how each of them contributes.